fermyon/developer/content/cloud/github-actions.md

 * `fermyon/actions/spin/setup` - installs the Spin CLI and necessary plugins
 * `fermyon/actions/spin/push` - pushes a Spin application to a registry
-* `fermyon/actions/spin/deploy` - deploys a Spin applications to Fermyon Cloud
+* `fermyon/actions/spin/deploy` - deploys a Spin application to Fermyon Cloud

 In this tutorial, you'll create an application and deploy it from GitHub to Fermyon Cloud using the `fermyon/actions/spin/deploy` action.
 Upon completing this tutorial, you should have a GitHub repository that builds and deploys a Spin application to Fermyon Cloud every time you merge a pull request to `main`.
 Let's get started!